Softball Pitching Drills

 How many pitches should a softball pitcher throw per practice?

 A common coaching guideline is to cap 10U sessions around 50 to 60 pitches across drills and bullpen combined, let 12U pitchers handle 80 to 100 per session including drill work, and run high school pitchers in the 100 to 120 range for a full pitching practice.
-Pitch-count limits in youth softball draw on the same overuse research that shapes baseball pitch-count guidelines, so always check the latest league or governing-body rules.
+Pitch-count limits in youth softball draw on the same overuse research that shapes the overhand counterpart in our baseball pitching drills guide, so always check the latest league or governing-body rules.
 Track cumulative pitch count across the week, not just the session: a pitcher throwing high volume on five straight days into a tournament weekend carries a higher injury risk than one alternating heavy and recovery days.

 What's Next?